SaiGopal-Challa/SaiGopal-Challa/README.md

 - 🌐 Explore my portfolio: [saigopalchalla.in](https://saigopalchalla.in)
 - 🔭 Currently working on scalable microservices and optimizing database systems.
 - 🌱 Learning about **Graph Databases** and **Machine Learning**
-- 💡 Exploring AI and building full-stack applications.
+- 💡 Exploring AI and building microservices.

 ---